-In these surveys, workers are not only happier, but they also feel more valuable in their roles with the company, rather than just being an hourly or salaried worker.
+In these surveys, workers are not only happier, but they also feel more valuable in their roles with the company, rather than just being hourly or salaried workers.

 It’s no surprise that there are fewer costs for companies when workers are allowed to work from home.
 Rented office space is not required, and office furniture doesn’t need to be purchased.